 The healthcare industry is subject to changing political, regulatory, and economic influences that may affect our business.
-In recent years, the healthcare industry has undergone significant changes, many of which have been aimed at reducing costs and government spending.
-The U.S. Congress and certain state legislatures have introduced and passed a large number of proposals and legislation affecting the healthcare system, including laws intended to impact access to health insurance.
+In recent years, the U.S. Congress and certain state legislatures have introduced and passed a large number of proposals and legislation affecting the healthcare system, including laws intended to impact access to health insurance and reduce healthcare costs and government spending.
 The most prominent of these efforts, the Affordable Care Act, affects how healthcare services are covered, delivered and reimbursed, and expanded health insurance coverage through a combination of public program expansion and private sector health insurance reforms.
 The Affordable Care Act has been, and continues to be, subject to legislative and regulatory changes and court challenges.
-For example, effective January 1, 2019, the financial penalty associated with the mandate that most individuals enroll in a health insurance plan was effectively eliminated.
-However, some states have imposed individual health insurance mandates, and other states have explored or offer public health insurance options.
 To increase access to health insurance during the COVID-19 pandemic, the ARPA enhanced subsidies for individuals eligible to purchase coverage through Affordable Care Act marketplaces.
-The Inflation Reduction Act, enacted in August 2022, extends these enhanced subsidies through 2025.
-In addition, in a September 2021 final rule, HHS extended the annual open enrollment period for coverage through federal marketplaces and granted state exchanges flexibility to lengthen their open enrollment periods.
-These changes and initiatives may impact the number of individuals that elect to obtain public or private health insurance or the scope of such coverage, if purchased.
+Subsequent legislation extended these enhanced subsidies through 2025.
+In addition, early COVID-related legislation required states to maintain continuous Medicaid enrollment, among other conditions, to receive a temporary increase in federal funds for Medicaid expenditures.
+The expiration of this "continuous coverage" requirement in April 2023 has resulted in significant Medicaid coverage disruptions and dis-enrollments.
+CMS has required certain states to pause disenrollments due to noncompliant renewal systems.
+These and other changes and initiatives may impact the number of individuals that elect to obtain public or private health insurance or the scope of such coverage, if purchased.

 Of critical importance to us is the potential impact of any changes specific to the Medicaid program, including the funding and expansion provisions of the Affordable Care Act and subsequent legislation or agency initiatives.
-Historically, the states with the greatest reductions in the number of uninsured adult residents have expanded Medicaid.
+Historically, the states with the greatest reductions in the number of uninsured adult residents have expanded Medicaid under the Affordable Care Act.
 A number of states have opted out of the Medicaid coverage expansion provisions, but could ultimately decide to expand their programs at a later date.
-Of the 16 states in which we operated hospitals as of December 31, 2022, nine states have taken action to expand their Medicaid programs.
-At this time, the other seven states have not, including Florida, Alabama, Tennessee, Mississippi and Texas, where we operated a significant number of hospitals as of December 31, 2022.
+Of the 15 states in which we operated hospitals as of December 31, 2023, nine states have taken action to expand their Medicaid programs.
+At this time, the other six states have not, including Florida, Alabama, Tennessee, Mississippi and Texas, where we operated a significant number of hospitals as of December 31, 2023.
 Some states use, or have applied to use, waivers granted by CMS to implement expansion, impose different eligibility or enrollment conditions, or otherwise implement programs that vary from federal standards.